Skip to content

 created and made.

-2:4 Such is the story of the heaven and of the earth when they were created, in the day that YAHWEH יְהֹוָה
+and of the earth when they were created, on the day that YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here